jotavare/minishell/README.md

 	<a href="#utilities">utilities</a>
 </p>

-## Before Evaluation
+# BEFORE EVALUATION
 - [ ] Check norminette for any errors.
 - [ ] No segmentation fault, bus error, double free, leaks, ...
 - [ ] Must compile with -Wall, -Wextra and -Werror.
 - [ ] Makefile must contain $(NAME), all, clean, fclean.
 - [ ] Check for forbidden functions in your code.
-- [ ] Check the [Evaluation Page](https://github.com/jotavare/jotavare/blob/main/42/project_evaluations/minishell_evaluation_page.pdf) for any errors, leaks or other requirements.
+- [ ] Check the [evaluation page](https://github.com/jotavare/jotavare/blob/main/42/project_evaluations/minishell_evaluation_page.pdf) for any errors, leaks or other requirements.

 | Important Commands                | Description                                                              |
 | :-------------------------------- | :----------------------------------------------------------------------- |